Y2KPRABU/Y2KPRABU/privacypolicy.md

 **4. Information Sharing and Disclosure**

-We do not have any of your personal information, and hence we do not share any information with third parties.
+We do not store or persist or transfer any of your personal information, and hence we do not transmit or share any information with third parties.

 **5. Your Rights**

 You have the right to:
-- Opt-out of certain data collection practices.
+- Opt-out of the Add-On and remove the add on from Gmail any time you need.

 **6. Changes to This Privacy Policy**